Libyan delegates vote on transitional government - RFI

 Geneva (AFP)

-Libyan delegates at UN-backed talks began voting Friday for a transitional prime minister and three-member presidency council to govern the war-ravaged North African country until December elections.
+Libyan delegates at UN-backed talks were voting on Friday for a transitional prime minister and three-member presidency council to govern the war-ravaged North African country until December elections.

-The vote is part of a complex process it is hoped will help shepherd the deeply-divided state towards peace, and build on a fragile ceasefire to end more than a decade of devastating conflict.
+The vote is part of a complex process it is hoped will help build on a fragile ceasefire and end more than a decade of conflict.

-They were voting on four alternative line-ups for the four posts: prime minister, president of the presidency council and two further members of the presidency council.
+Oil-rich Libya has been torn by civil war since a NATO-backed uprising led to the ousting and killing of long-time dictator Moamer Kadhafi in 2011.

-"We have four lists on which you are going to decide today," UN envoy Stephanie Williams, who is moderating the talks, told delegates after they stood for the national anthem.
+They were choosing on Friday between proposed line-ups for the four leadership positions -- the prime minister and three presidency council posts, which will represent the three main regions.

-"They are diverse.
-They are representative of Libya's greatness and its potential."
+Control of the country is now split between a Government of National Accord (GNA) in Tripoli and the eastern-based House of Representatives backed by military leader Khalifa Haftar.

-The four prime ministerial candidates all provided written pledges committing to an agreed roadmap towards holding national elections on December 24, and to respecting the results of that vote.
+The two remaining blocs vying for votes in Switzerland are headed by Abdul Hamid Mohammed Dbeibah and Fathi Bashagha, interior minister in the GNA.

-"Last but not least, they will commit to appointing not less than 30 percent women in senior leadership positions in the new government," said Williams.
+The two blocs have been whittled down from an original choice of four, described earlier by moderator Stephanie Williams as "representative of Libya's greatness and its potential".

-"That means ministers, deputy ministers -- and I believe that should include deputy prime ministers."
+All of the prime ministerial candidates gave written pledges committing to an agreed roadmap towards holding national elections on December 24, and to respecting the results of that vote.

-The empty wooden ballot box was held up and shown to the room and the television cameras before voting began.
+They also committed to appointing women to at least 30 percent of the senior leadership positions in the transitional government.

-"We will proceed with the polling.
-Please vote with your conscience," Williams said.
+"That means ministers, deputy ministers -- and I believe that should include deputy prime ministers," said Williams.

-In this round of voting, the required selection threshold is 60 percent of valid votes.
+In Friday's fresh round of voting, 60 percent of valid votes were needed to elect a list.

-Should no list reach that threshold, another round will be held to vote on the two lists which obtain the highest number of votes.
-A straightforward majority wins.
+The Bashagha-led list came first with 25 votes, followed by Dbeibah on 20, Mohammed Abdul-Lateef Al-Montaser on 15 and Mohammad Khaled Adbullah Ghweil on 13.

-The three council posts will represent Tripolitania in the west, Cyrenaica in the east and Fezzan in the south.
+Without a clear winner, the top two lists proceeded to a straight run-off ballot.

 According to the UN, the transitional council will be tasked with "reuniting state institutions and ensuring security" until the December 24 elections.